saasehr/GitTest4/README.txt

 2. Add files
 3. Commit
 4. Push to Remote
-5. Make chnages to files
+5. Make changes to files